The Benefits of Robot-Assisted Prostatectomy

 Potential Benefits That Robotic Prostatectomy Can Offer

-The robotic prostatectomy has benefits for patients as well as surgeons.
-Surgeons can perform major surgery through only six smaller sized cuts without compromising the surgical field view.
+Robotic prostatectomy has benefits for patients as well as surgeons.
+Surgeons can perform major surgery through only six smaller-sized cuts without compromising the surgical field view.
 More nerves, particularly those that control the bladder can be spared compared to the traditional surgical prostatectomy.
-For most patients, robot-assisted prostatectomy offer several benefits, which include:
+For most patients, robot-assisted prostatectomy offers several benefits, which include:

-- Short hospital stay: Patients can return home within a day of surgery.
+- Short hospital stays: Patients can return home within a day of surgery.

 - Quick return to normal routine: Patients can resume normal activities within 14-21 days of surgery.

 - Minimal scarring

 - Minimal blood loss